wavded/graygelf/readme.md

 port: (graylog port)
 facility: (graylog facility)
 chunkSize: (size of chunked messages in bytes, defaults to 1240)
+compressType: (type of compression: 'gzip' or 'deflate', defaults to 'deflate')
 ```

 ### Syslog Levels